-Wooden figure of a recumbent Anubis-jackal, painted black with a seperate tail and peg at the base for attachment to a coffin lid.
-Anubis was a god associated with mummification and protecting the dead.
-He appeared as either a man with a jackal’s head or as a complete jackal.
+Wooden figure of a recumbent jackal, painted black with a separate tail (now missing) and peg at the base for attachment to a coffin lid or chest.
+Anubis was a deity who appeared as either a man with a jackal’s head or as a complete jackal.
+He was the god of mummification and protector of the dead.
+He is often shown making a mummy or weighing the heart of the deceased in the Hall of Judgement.
+The Egyptians knew that jackals fed on the dead at night.
+To ease their minds, the jackal became Anubis, a guardian of the cemetery rather than a scavenger.
 The Egyptians called Anubis ‘he who is upon his mountain’ as if he were sitting up high guarding the cemetery.
 From the 25th Dynasty (after 747 BC) wooden figures of jackals like this were placed upon outermost coffin lids, placing the dead under the protection of Anubis.